 It is always best to take care of warrants immediately.
 Warrants stay in the system indefinitely, and they will catch up with you eventually.
 Many times this happens at a random traffic stop, or when working with a linked governmental organization such as renewing your drivers license.
 Take care of your warrant now and avoid the hassle later.

 If you have a warrant, we can assist you and help to make the process the easiest possible.
 Because the jail will know right away that you are being released on bond, using a Bondsman before turning yourself in will, in most cases, speed up the booking and release process.

 The Florida Bail Bond Process

-Below is the most common proceedure for getting someone out of jail
+Below are the most common steps for getting someone out of jail.

 - The first step is to call us with the arrestees name, date of birth, and which county they are being detained in.
 We will also ask you a few other questions that will help us with the process.